 Have you ever heard of Schlosspark Biesdorf Berlin?
 Likely you haven’t, as even many longtime Berliners haven’t visited this beautiful spot for themselves.
-For sure, Schlosspark Biesdorf isn’t one of Berlin’s prime attractions like the TV Tower or the Berliner Dom and the fact that it’s located well outside of the city center make it even less appealing for some.
+For sure, Schlosspark Biesdorf isn’t one of Berlin’s prime attractions like the TV Tower or the Berliner Dom and the fact that it’s located well outside of the city center makes it even less appealing for some.
 Yet whether you’re a local or a tourist, I recommend a visit.
 It’s totally worth the brief journey there and in my humble opinion, may very well be one of Berlin’s most underrated sites.

 Recommended reading: Find out where to take photos of some of Berlin’s best landmarks – Five of the Most Photographed Landmarks in Berlin.